JBGrubbs/academic-kickstart1/content/home/about.md

 # Biography

-My research (and the research of the SPARTA lab) falls primarily into three domains: the psychology of religion and spirituality, the psychology of human sexuality, and the psychology of addiction.
+My research (and the research of the SPARTA lab) falls primarily into three domains: the scientific study of addiction, personality, and religion (particularly as it relates to addiction and personality).

+With regards to addiction, I am particularly interested in topics related to behavioral addictions or compulsive behavior batterns.
+My specific interest in these domains are in the factors that shape self-perception and how self-reported beliefs about addiction influence presentation of symptoms, which, in turn, influence diagnosis, classification, and treatment of addictive behaviors.
+I have past and ongoing projects related to perceived addiction to internet pornography, hypersexual behavior more broadly, and pathological gambling.

+With regards to personality, I am particularly interested in the role that specific personality traits play in influencing the experience and expression of psychopathology.

 With regards to religion and spirituality, I have a particular interest in the religious and spiritual struggles, crises of faith, religiously-based moral emotions, feelings of doubt or exit from faith, and the role of personality in shaping religious and spiritual experiences.
-With regards to the psychology of human sexuality, I am very interested in the role that technology plays in shaping human sexual behaviors.
-To this end, I have a number of ongoing research projects examining internet pornography use and online sexuality.
-Finally, in regards to addiction, I have past and ongoing projects related to perceived addiction to internet pornography, hypersexual behavior more broadly, and pathological gambling.

 In addition to these domains, I am also interested in the Open Science movement and in promoting replicability, reproducibility, and transparency in the scientific process.
 I strive to conduct my research in accordance with current standards of transparency and openness, and I encourage my students to do the same.
 You can find more information about my current projects at my Open Science Framework page (link available below profile picture) and a complete list of my publications at my Google Scholar page (link available below profile picture).